t-mart/dotfiles/README.md

 with a Windows 11 VM.
 Importantly, I use a snapshot to revert the VM to a clean state before the next test.

-For Linux, I use a simple docker container: `docker run -it --rm debian`
+For Linux, use the Dockerfiles in the `tests/` directory.

 ## Features